-This all natural homemade dish soap recipe will clean off the grim and leave your dishes sparkling.
+This all natural homemade dish soap recipe will clean off the grime and leave your dishes sparkling.
 Use a pump or two in a sink with water to hand wash dishes or simply add a dash to your cleaning brush to scrub your pots and pans.

 Hidden Kitchen Toxins

 There are some surprising sources of toxins hiding in the heart of your home – the kitchen.
 Cleaners are the top of the list, but not the only source.
 Here are some things to keep in mind.

 - Cleaners – Avoid ammonium, SLS/SLES and other harsh cleaning agents whenever possible.
 This DIY recipe makes it super simple.